 Prior to the COVID-19 Pandemic, 1 in 4 San Franciscans were at risk of being food insecure.
 However, the pandemic worsened food insecurity, especially for San Franciscans who worked jobs that were disrupted by the pandemic.
-With current inflation, and the ongoing economic consequences of the pandemic, HSA released RFP 1024 Citywide Grocery Access in June 2022 in order to fund a food provider who could serve the highest need neighborhoods with reliable weekly access to groceries.
+With current inflation, and the ongoing economic consequences of the pandemic, HSA released

+RFP 1024 Citywide Grocery Access in June 2022 in order to fund a food provider who could serve the highest need neighborhoods with reliable weekly access to groceries.

 As a result of the RFP process, San Francisco-Marin Food Bank was selected to provide this service.
 The San Francisco-Marin Food Bank has been the anchoring food support organization for many San Franciscans and continues to demonstrate their capacity and dedication to provide weekly groceries throughout the City.
 The SFMFB will continue to leverage their ability to receive free and low-cost food items in order to meet the need of the community.
 SFMFB is able to leverage their status as the only food bank in San Francisco and Marin counties and warehouse capacity in order to receive USDA food commodities and large donations, which bring down the cost of food provision down significantly.
-Combined with funding from this grant, the SFMFB will be able to distribute over 40,000 units of groceries per month to food insecure San Franciscans.
+Combined with funding from this grant, the SFMFB will be able to distribute over 40,000 bags of groceries per month to food insecure San Franciscans.
+From July 1st, 2022 through October 2022, the SFMFB has distributed nearly 300,000 bags of groceries to community members.